AntonioAI/game-of-life/memory-bank/progress.md

 - Ensured proper event cleanup to avoid memory leaks
 - Validated cell coordinates to prevent out-of-bounds errors

+### 2023-03-25: Implemented Step 4.1 - Define the Simulation Rules
+- Implemented Conway's Game of Life rules (underpopulation, survival, overcrowding, reproduction)
+- Created a neighbor counting function with optimized boundary handling
+- Added toroidal grid wrapping (edges connect) as the default boundary type
+- Implemented a finite grid boundary option as an alternative
+- Added UI control to toggle between boundary types
+- Developed a step function to advance the simulation by one generation
+- Ensured accurate cell state calculation based on the current grid state
+- Added a "Step" button to manually advance the simulation one generation at a time
+- Created a "Glider" test pattern button to verify the simulation rules work correctly

 ## In Progress

-### Step 4.1 - Define the Simulation Rules
+### Step 4.2 - Integrate the Simulation Loop
 - Status: Not started

 ## Next Steps
-- Implement Step 4.1 - Define the Simulation Rules
+- Implement Step 4.2 - Integrate the Simulation Loop
-- Proceed with Step 4.2 - Integrate the Simulation Loop
+- Proceed with Step 5.1 - Develop UI Controls for the Simulation

 ## Notes for Future Developers
 - The HTML structure follows a modular approach with separate containers for different UI elements